oceanbase/ob-samples/ob-example-java/oceanbase-client/README.md

 }
 ```

-In the Gitpod environment, you can directly use `run.sh` to run the demo code.
+Modify the class fields of connection info, and use `run.sh` to run the example code.

 ```bash
 sh run.sh